EpsilonDotNet/Mandatory-Workshops/README.md

 # Epsilon Net's Internal Workshops

-Presentations of all mandatory and optional workshops for Epsilon Net's technical crew.
+Presentations and Code of all mandatory workshops/sessions for Epsilon Net's technical crew.

 Days TBA!